Save products to your favorites lists and access additional website resources.

 McGuire prides itself on upholstery details.
 French seam or welted, box-edge or knife-edge, expert artisans finish each chair like fashion couture: no detail left undone.
 Through the use of fine quality materials, from the right decks and springs to the finest of fill and fabric, upholstery at McGuire is the craftsmanship that enhances the form of every frame.

 An infinitely renewable natural resource that self-replenishes every two to four weeks.
-Invasive if not harvested from waterways, water hyacinth is one of the fastest-growing pants on Earth.
+Invasive if not harvested from waterways, water hyacinth is one of the fastest-growing plants on Earth.
 It also produces large quantities of seeds, which are viable up to thirty years.
 Once harvested and dried, artisans hand weave or braid onto furniture frames.
 It is a durable material that offers a dramatic texture to sleek shapes.

 Weaving is an essential McGuire process used to create timeless design; one that has been perfected for strength, beauty and durability.
 From woven peel that is built onto the frame (Jacques Garcia Collection) to various caning techniques (Barbara Barry and McGuire Collections), there is great skill and time required to achieve this exacting technique.